Marilyn Kaye

-Marilyn Kaye (born 1949) is an American children's writer.
+Marilyn Kaye (born July 19, 1949) is an American children's writer.
 She taught children's literature at St. John's University, New York.
 She is the author of over 100 children's and young adult novel series, including the successful Replica and Gifted series.

 Biography

 Marilyn Kaye was born in 1949 in New Britain, Connecticut.
 She spent most of her childhood in Atlanta, Georgia, although she spent her tenth year in Montgomery, Alabama and her thirteenth in Ann Arbor, Michigan.
 She kept a diary as a child and wrote in a wide range of formats.

 Marilyn majored in English at Emory University, going on to study a master's degree in library science at Emory and a Doctor of Philosophy degree at the University of Chicago, with the thesis title "The nature of didacticism as related to romance and sexuality in young adult novels, 1965–1978".
 She taught children's literature at St. John's University, New York for over twenty years.
-She began publishing her work in 1984 under the pseudonym Shannon Blair, and has since had much success, particularly with the internationally selling Replica series.
+She began publishing her work in 1984 under the pen name Shannon Blair, and has since had much success, particularly with the internationally selling Replica series.

 Replica

 "Replica" is a children's science fiction series about Amy Candler, a young teenager who discovers she is one of thirteen cloned girls who have been genetically modified to have superhuman abilities.
 She was created in the government-funded Project Crescent, and was kidnapped and adopted by one of the scientists after a change of heart.
 Throughout the series Amy struggles to live a normal life as the mysterious Organisation tries to use her and the other Project Crescent clones to create a master race and take over the world.
 Amy also seeks to help the other clones in the project, and encounters a number of other children and teenagers with genetic modifications or supernatural powers.

 This series is very popular and has been sold internationally.
+Parts of the series have been translated into Finnish, Polish, and German, for example.